ysugimoto/twist/README.md

 # cascade-config

-Cascading config struct from various setting files and envrironment.
+Cascade and integrate config struct from various setting files and envrironment.

 Supporting configuration types: